Car Is Making Noise When Turning | Finally Fixed!

 What To Do If Your Car Makes Noise When Turning

 If you think it may be due to a problem with the suspension, have the car inspected by a qualified technician.
-If you believe the noise is coming from the axle or drivetrain, again, have the car inspected by a qualified professional.
+If you believe the noise is coming from the axle or drivetrain, have the car inspected by a qualified professional.

 Is the noise in your car speed dependent?

-Yes, the noise your car is making when turning could be speed dependent.
+Yes, the noise your car makes when turning could be speed dependent.
 If you are hearing a grinding noise, it could be that your brake pads are worn down and need to be replaced.
 If you are hearing a squeaking noise, it could be that your wheel bearings need to be lubricated.

 What side of the vehicle is the noise coming from?